ohlab/reprDB/README.md

 infile=/users/my_sername/reprdb/taxid10239.nbr
 ```
 2. Run `bash mass_retrieve_V1.sh ${infile}`
-3. Follow the prompts output by the script
+3. Enter the input file type when prompted
 4. Wait for the genomes to finish downloading (this could take several hours depending on the number of genomes requested)
 5. Run `bash format.sh ${infile}`
 6. Find your compiled sequence files and `all_lengths.txt` file in `${outdir}/compiled_genomes`